 Who developed the Milestones?

-Each specialty’s Milestone Working Group was co-convened by the ACGME and relevant American Board of Medical Specialties (ABMS) specialty board(s), and was composed of ABMS specialty board representatives, program director association members, specialty college members, ACGME Review Committee members, residents, fellows, and others.
+Each specialty’s Milestones Working Group was co-convened by the ACGME and relevant American Board of Medical Specialties (ABMS) specialty board(s), and was composed of ABMS specialty board representatives, program director association members, specialty college members, ACGME Review Committee members, residents, fellows, and others.

-Milestones serve important purposes in program accreditation
+The Milestones serve important purposes in program accreditation by:

-For educational (residency/fellowship) programs, the Milestones will:
+For educational (residency/fellowship) programs, the Milestones:

-- Guide curriculum development of the residency or fellowship
+- Guide curriculum development

 - Support better assessment practices